vista-art/fragmentcolor/docs/api/scene/material/alpha_mode.md

   out hard-edged transparency.
 Tune the cut-off with `Material::alpha_cutoff`.
 - `AlphaMode::Blend` — depth-test stays on but depth-write turns off, and the color target uses standard `SrcAlpha / OneMinusSrcAlpha` over-blend.
 Use for glass, smoke, fades, decals that need soft edges.
-Order-dependent: sort back-to-front yourself before submitting if you care about correctness across overlapping translucent layers.
+The renderer sorts blend Models on the Pass back-to-front by eye-space Z before drawing, using the Camera attached via `Pass::add(&camera)`.
+Translucent surfaces over-blend in the right order without the caller managing it.
+Limitation: sorts by per-Model origin (not per-fragment), so self-intersecting or interpenetrating translucent meshes can still show artifacts;
+  cross-Material interleaving falls back to per-shader sort (one translucent Material shared across many Models is the path that's order-correct).

 This is a pipeline-state flag — changing it forces the renderer to rebuild the pipeline for the affected `(shader, alpha_mode, double_sided)` key.
 Switching it every frame is